-Sales, general and administrative expense
+Selling, general and administrative expense

-Sales and marketing expenses consist primarily of salaries and related expenses for personnel engaged in sales, marketing and customer support functions and costs associated with advertising and other marketing activities.
-Going forward, we expect to increase our expenditures on sales and marketing, both on an absolute basis and as a percentage of revenue, to promote our products, especially Bilive and Anflu.
-We expect the sales and marketing expenses to promote Healive will increase in 2011 as we will reorganize our Healive sales team in the private market.
+Selling expenses consist primarily of salaries and related expenses for personnel engaged in sales, marketing and customer support functions and costs associated with marketing activities and shipping.
+Going forward, we expect to increase our expenditures on selling and marketing, both on an absolute basis and as a percentage of revenue, to promote our products, especially Bilive and Anflu.
+We expect the selling and marketing expenses to promote Bilive will increase in 2012 as we will increase the promotion activities on this product in the private market.

-General and administrative expense consists primarily of compensation for employees in executive and operational functions, including finance and accounting, business development and corporate development.
+General and administrative expense consists primarily of compensation for employees in executive and operational functions, including finance and accounting, business development, and human resources.
 Other significant costs include facilities costs, stock-based compensation, professional fees for accounting and legal services and the income taxes we assumed for our employees as a result of their exercising the stock options.